NTD-Modelling-Consortium/endgame-postprocessing/README.md

 - .. for each draw

 We use the values whose measure is `true mf prevalence (all pop)`

+#### IU Meta Data File

+This should include the following columns:

+- IU_ID - the integer ID of the IU
+- ADMIN0ISO3 - the ISO 3 character country code
+- Priority_Population_Oncho
+- Priority_Population_LF

+Each row should correspond to a single IU.

 ### The output specification: